 Education & Research

-The Georgia Health Care Association Education & Research Foundation and its governing body functions to develop, promote and support the professional development and education of individuals who desire to specialize in long-term and post-acute healthcare.
+The Georgia Health Care Association Education & Research Foundation is a 501(c)(3) organization that functions to develop, promote and support the professional development and education of individuals who desire to specialize in long-term and post-acute healthcare.
 Established in 1991, the nursing scholarship program was created to financially assist nurses to obtain or advance their education and to encourage specialization in long term and post-acute care.
-The program is funded by contributions to and participation in the annual Scholarship Golf Tournament and other donations received throughout the year.
+The program is funded by contributions to and participation in the annual Foundation raffle and other donations received throughout the year.